 - Survivor: Adenocarcinoma, Colorectal Cancer

-- Patient Info: Prefer not to answer/not applicable/unsure, Diagnosed: over 18 years ago, Female, Age: 53, KRAS mutation positive: Don't Know, BRAF mutation positive: Don't Know
+- Patient Info: Prefer not to answer/not applicable/unsure, Diagnosed: almost 19 years ago, Female, Age: 53, KRAS mutation positive: Don't Know, BRAF mutation positive: Don't Know

 - View this journey (1 Experience)